 Our Compensation Committee determines the level of each element of compensation for our CEO and presents its recommendations to our full Board for review and approval.
-Consistent with its determination process for other NEOs, our Compensation Committee considers a variety of factors when determining compensation for our CEO, including past corporate and individual performance, compensation from our peer group, and general market survey data for similar size companies.
+Consistent with its determination process for other NEOs, our Compensation Committee considers a variety of factors when determining compensation for our CEO, including past corporate and individual performance, compensation information from our peer group, input from our compensation consultant, and general market survey data for similar size companies.